 On tour with Yegorushka Kyasht

-One of the things that is probably hardest to imagine about some performances of the past, is just how execrably bad the music must have been sometimes—not just the wrong tempo (probably), but just plain badly played too.
+One of the things that is probably hardest to imagine about some performances of the past, is just how execrably bad the music must have been sometimes—not just the wrong tempo (probably), but just plain badly played too ( on Rite of Spring is worth reading on that topic in regard to what purport to be historical reconstructions).
 On a provincial tour undertaken with Lydia Kyasht’s brother, Yegorushka, the recruitment of musicians was pretty last-minute:

 In a few of the big towns the theatre and the orchestra were good, and the performance went on creditably; when we came ot out-of-the-way little holes of the western district, our shows became precarious.
 The first fiddle of the Maryinsky came as conductor on our tour.
 Nothing having been organized beforehand, the valiant soul would go out in the morning to collect musicians; collecting was done by means of canvassing pedestrians in the main street.
 “Can you play some instrument?” he addressed people at random.
 Not many of them could, but they often gave information as to where one could find a small band.
 In this district, where the population was almost entirely Jewish, no wedding festivity would be complete wihout some band.
 At Kishinev [Chișinău, now in Moldova] there was an especially disastrous performance; the unexpected sounds raised by the band (nervousness was to be taken into account) only faintly resembled the well-known music, and at times silence fell but for the obbligato of the double bass and the voice of the conductor singing loud the melody till the musicians, one by one, picked it up.”